Tal500/django-reactive-framework/README.md

 * Starting the example server:
     1. Open the command line in the root directory and execute the following: python example/manage.py runserver
+    You may ignore the following migration warning, since we don't use database at all:
+        You have 18 unapplied migration(s).
+Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
+        Run 'python manage.py migrate' to apply them.
     2. Open your browser and browse to: http://127.0.0.1:8000/
 * Import the example urls to your server (listed in src/django_reactive_framework/urls.py):